maartje/trivago/readme.md

 Implemtation
 ============

-The application is implemented in python.
+The application is implemented in python 3.

 Future Work